qiy-chen/Museum-Project-2022/README.md

 | Looman Jeanine  | jeanine56 | U4 | Documentation |
 | Tsahageas Alex  | alextsah | U2 | Project Manager |

-Role Responsibilities:
+Role Responsibilities<br />
-Software Developer: Responsible for designing and implementing various software functionalities such as classes and tests.
+<ins>Software Developer:</ins> Responsible for designing and implementing various software functionalities such as classes and tests.<br />
-Scrum Master: Responsible for 'unblocking' the software developers and allocating resources such as effort.
-May also help the software development.
+<ins>Scrum Master:</ins> Responsible for 'unblocking' the software developers and allocating resources such as effort.
+May also help the software development.<br />
-Documentation: Responsible for keeping meeting minutes, providing documentation for all designs and organizing the Wiki.
-May also help the software development.
+<ins>Documentation:</ins> Responsible for keeping meeting minutes, providing documentation for all designs and organizing the Wiki.
+May also help the software development.<br />
-Project Manager: Responsible for allocating/handling issues, planning time so that deadlines are met and ensuring the team is functioning.
-May also help the software development.
+<ins>Project Manager:</ins> Responsible for allocating/handling issues, planning time so that deadlines are met and ensuring the team is functioning.
+May also help the software development.<br />

 ## Time Contributions
 | Name  | Sprint 1 | Sprint 2 | Sprint 3 | Sprint 4 |